Denmark gets the world’s first starfish plant

 Danish Marine Protein harvest and dry starfish from the big Danish fjord Limfjorden, where the starfish are an increasing problem for mussel production.
 After they dry the starfish they turn them into a marinebased protein supplement for organic animal feed.

 The plant will be the first of its kind in Denmark – and in the world.
-The production solves the problem of starfish, which invades the Limfjorden, eats the fjord’s clams and threatens therefore the export of these.
+The production solves the problem of starfish, which invades the Limfjorden, eats the fjord’s clams and thus threatens the export of these.
 The starfish get transformed into a high quality protein supplement for organic animal feed, which various types of organic farmers are requesting.

 “We have an opportunity to create local production of sustainable protein, which at the same time addresses a local problem,” says Director of West Jutland’s Share and Chairman of Danish Marine Protein, Steen Bitsch.
 He continues: “In addition, we can directly benefit from the industrial symbiosis at GreenLab Skive, using excess heat from other production processes in our dehydration.
 This location is a win-win situation in more ways than one.”